Expats will need to get their paperwork in order and make sure they have the right visa for Germany before relocating.

 Tourist visas for Germany

-Aside from the Schengen Countries, citizens of the UK, US, Argentina, Australia and New Zealand can stay in Germany for 90 days or less without a visa.
+Aside from the Schengen Countries, citizens of the UK, the US, Argentina, Australia and New Zealand can stay in Germany for 90 days or less without a visa.

 Schengen visas for Germany